swiftlang/swift-evolution/proposals/0386-package-access-modifier.md

 ## Source compatibility

-A new keyword `package` is added as a new access modifier.
-It is a contextual keyword and is an additive change.
-Symbols that are named `package` should not require renaming, and the source code as is should continue to work.
+The new `package` access modifier is a contextual keyword.
+Existing symbols that are named `package` should not require renaming, and existing source code should continue to work.

 ## Effect on ABI stability